-Why, on some occasions does Moshe warn Pharaoh, and on others, he does not?
+Why, by some of the plagues did Moshe warn Par'oh, and by others, he did not?

 Ramban: Refer to 8:12:2:1.

-Rashbam and Seforno (8:12): He warned him two out of every three times 1 - for Dam and Tzefarde'a, for Arov and Dever and for Barad and Arbeh, but not for every third one - Kinim, Shechin and Choshech.
+Rashbam and Seforno (on 8:12): He warned him two out of every three plagues 1 - for Dam and Tzefarde'a, for Arov and Dever and for Barad and Arbeh, but not for every third one - Kinim, Sh'chin and Choshech.
 2

-Ramban (8:15): For lice 1 , Aharon had to strike the earth, and the floors of Pharaoh's palace were presumably made of marble.
-For boils, Moshe had to throw the soot up toward the sky, in which case, he would have had to meet Pharaoh outside in the garden or courtyard.
+Ramban (8:15): For lice 1 , Aharon had to strike the ground, and the floors of Par'oh's palace were presumably made of marble.
+For boils, Moshe had to throw the soot up toward the sky, in which case, he would have had to meet Par'oh outside in the garden or courtyard.